Healthdirect Free Australian health advice you can count on.

 Visit the Pelvic Floor First website to find out more about strengthening your pelvic floor.

-See the Australian Commission on Safety and Quality in Health Care guide for more information about prolapse treatment options, to help you talk to your doctor and to decide what is right for you.
+See the Australian Commission on Safety and Quality in Health Care guide for more information about prolapse treatment options.
+This can help you talk to your doctor and decide what is right for you.

 Learn more here about the development and quality assurance of healthdirect content.